Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The HW\_POWER\_OFF\_N line needs to disable the 3.3V current limiter since there is no longer a 3.3V regulator.

 On the CubeSat standard, do we need to be able to operate as board 0?
 That affects board layout.